johnrsibert/JonzPandemic/index.md

 [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution)
 frequency distribution estimated to the observed case-fatality ratios.
 This distribution model is commonly used for describing skewed distributions.
-The curve appears to correspond pretty well to the histobram, but in my opinion, the curve doesn't represent these data very well.
+The curve appears to correspond pretty well to the histogram, but in my opinion, the curve doesn't represent these data very well.
 There are a small, but important, number of instances of CFR greater than 0.04 that are higher than predicted by the theoretical distribution, i.e., that are above the dashed line.
 These instances may be a reflection of the very most vulnerable sector of the population.